kateolmstead/unity-sdk/README.md

     </tbody>
 </table>

-Since PlayRM uses the game client’s IP address to determine geographic location, country and subdivision should be set to `null`.
+Since PlayRM uses the game client's IP address to determine geographic location, country and subdivision should be set to `null`.

 ```csharp
 void Start()